ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 `ALLOWED_KEYWORDS = {"MIN", "MAX", "DEF"}`

 Pros:

-- Dynamic Membership Testing: `Set`s allow you to easily check if a given value is in the allowed collection using the `in` operator.
+- Dynamic Membership Testing: `Set`s check if a given value is in the allowed collection using the `in` operator.
 - Runtime Flexibility: You can modify the set at runtime if needed (though for constants this might not be necessary).
 - Simplicity in Validation: When writing custom validation code, a set easily confirms membership.

 Cons:

 - Not a Type Annotation: `Set`s do not integrate with static type checkers.
 They only serve at runtime to check if a value belongs to the allowed set.
 - No Static Safety: Unlike `Literal`s or `Enum`s, sets don’t give you compile-time guarantees or IDE autocompletion for allowed values.

 When to Use:

 - Use sets for runtime validation where you need a simple way to confirm membership (e.g., inside a helper function that checks if a value is valid).
 - They are ideal when the allowed values are defined once and only used for dynamic checks, not for type annotations.

 ### Choosing

 Each approach has its specific use cases:

 - `Literal`s provide a quick and easy way to inform static type checkers without extra runtime behavior.
 - `Enum`s add clarity and runtime functionality at the cost of a little extra complexity.
 - `Set`s work well if your validation is purely runtime-oriented and you don’t need the additional benefits of static type restrictions.